victorjonsson/Arlima/readme.txt

 = Requirements =

 - Wordpress version >= 3.0
-- PHP version >= 5.3
+- <strike>PHP version >= 5.3</strike> (Arlima is now compatible with PHP version 5.2)
 - Modern web browser, preferably Google Chrome.
 Arlima is tested successfully in the latest versions of Mozilla FF, Safari, Opera and
 Internet Explorer 9 (image upload does not work in internet explorer)

-= After installation =

-This plugin will automatically create a page named "Home" when installed.
-The page will have the template named "Article List Page".
-If your theme directory isn't writable by wordpress you will have to copy *page-arlima-example.php* from the Arlima plugin directory to the theme directory your self (rename the file to page-arlima.php).

-Navigate to "Article lists" -> "Manage lists" in the menu bar of wp-admin where you can edit the article list that was attached to the page "Home", created by the plugin on installation.
-If you want to use this page as front page you go to "Settings" -> "Reading" in wp-admin and choose the page named "Home" as a static front page.

-= Features =
+= Wiki =

-Here you can read about [the different features of Arlima and how to customize them](http://wordpress.org/extend/plugins/arlima/other_notes/).
+Now you can read [the Arlima wiki](https://github.com/victorjonsson/Arlima/wiki/) to get more information about how to use the plugin
-The features includes:

-- Creating new article lists
-- Custom CSS
-- Template hooks
-- Custom jQuery templates
-- Custom "streamers"
-- Using keyboard short cuts in Arlima list editor
-- Using Arlima jQuery templates in ordinary Wordpress loops
-- Advanced caching
-- Unlocking even more features by installing the plugins "Scissors Continued" and "Wordpress Related Posts"

 == Installation ==

 1. Install Arlima via the WordPress.org plugin directory.
-2. The page template "page-arlima.php" will be copied from the Arlima plugin directory to your theme on installation.
-If your theme directory isn't writeable by wordpress you will have to copy *page-arlima-example.php* to the theme directory your self (rename the file to page-arlima.php).
-3. That's it.
-You're ready to go!
-The installation will automatically create a page named "Home" with an attached Arlima list that you can use as front page.
+2. Go to "Article lists" -> "Edit lists" in wp-admin and create your first article list.
+3. Open up a page (or create it) in wp-admin.
+Down to the right you will see a container labeled "Arlima" where you choose the list that you created on step 2.
+4. Go to "Article lists" -> "Manager lists" and start stuffing your article list with interesting content.

 == Changelog ==

 = 2.5 =
 - Total remake of the theme implementation.
 The page template should no longer be used.
-It will work but is considered deprecated.
+It will still work but is considered deprecated
+- The plugin is now compatible with PHP version 5.2
+- Now possible to insert article lists using a short code
+- Direct use of the list rendering class is now considered deprecated.
+Use [arlima filters](https://github.com/victorjonsson/Arlima/wiki/Template-filters) instead
 - Image upload with files having the extension .jpeg is now supported
+- Source code and documentation is now available on [github](https://github.com/victorjonsson/Arlima/)

 = 2.3.2 =